Greater Finland

 The idea of a Greater Finland rapidly gained popularity after Finland became independent in December 1917.
 The idea has lost support after World War II (1939–1945).

+Definitions

+The concept of Greater Finland was commonly defined by what was seen as natural borders, which included the areas inhabited by Finns and Karelians.
+This ranged from the White Sea to Lake Onega and along the Svir River and Neva River.
+Alternatively, it ranged from the Sestra River to the Gulf of Finland.
+Some extremists also included the Kola Peninsula and Ingria in Russia, Finnmark in Norway, the Torne Valley in Sweden, and Estonia.

 History

 Natural borders

-The idea of the so-called three-isthmus border—defined by the White Isthmus, the Olonets Isthmus, and the Karelian Isthmus—is hundreds of years old, dating back to the period when Finland was part of Sweden.
+The idea of the so-called three-isthmus border—defined by the White Isthmus (between the White Sea and Lake Onega), the Olonets Isthmus (between Lake Onega and Lake Ladoga), and the Karelian Isthmus (between Lake Ladoga and the Gulf of Finland)—is hundreds of years old, dating back to the period when Finland was part of Sweden.
 There was a disagreement between Sweden and Russia as to where the border between the two countries should be.
 The Swedish government considered a three-isthmus border to be the easiest to defend.

 Although the term "Greater Finland" was not used in the early 19th century, the idea of Finland's natural geographical boundaries dates back to then.
 In 1837, the botanist Johan Ernst Adhemar Wirzén defined Finland's wild plant distribution area as the eastern border lines of the White Sea, Lake Onega, and the River Svir.
-The geologist Wilhelm Ramsay defined the bedrock concept of Fenno-Scandinavia at the beginning of the 19th century.
+The geologist Wilhelm Ramsay defined the bedrock concept of Fennoscandia in 1898.